ThachAndrew/project_euler/README.md

-Archive of "project euler" problems projecteuler.net
+Archive of "project euler" problems <br>
+projecteuler.net<br>

-Comments/Future improvements:
+Comments/Future improvements:<br>
-  -Most of the "prime" problems are brute forced, find a more effiecient way
+  -Most of the "prime" problems are brute forced, find a more effiecient way<br>